 The Authority receives the benefit of accounting and administrative services from the Office of Financial Management (OFM).
 OFM serves as staff to the Authority and is reimbursed for the costs of salaries, fringe benefits, personnel costs, etc. in the amount of \$25,000 per year.
-During 2005 and 2004, the Authority reimbursed OFM \$25,000 for these costs.
+During 2006 and 2005, the Authority reimbursed OFM \$25,000 for these costs.

 Additionally, the accompanying statement of net assets as of June 30, 2005 reflects accounts payable totaling \$6,726.
 These funds are to reimburse OFM for professional services it had paid on behalf of the Authority.
-During 2004, the Authority reimbursed OFM \$7,034 for the professional services it had paid on behalf of the Authority during the year.
+During 2006, the Authority reimbursed OFM for the professional services it had paid on behalf of the Authority during 2005.